uio-bmi/immuneML/docs/source/installation/install_with_package_manager.rst

   pip install git+https://github.com/uio-bmi/immuneML#egg=immuneML[DeepRC,TCRDist]

-Installing DeepRC and TCRDist dependencies is necessary to use the :ref:`DeepRC` and :ref:`TCRDISTClassifier` ML methods.
+Installing DeepRC and TCRDist dependencies is necessary to use the :ref:`DeepRC` and :ref:`TCRDISTClassifier` ML methods, and corresponding :ref:`DeepRCInterpretation` and :ref:`TCRDistMotifDiscovery` reports.
 It is also possible to specify a subset of extras, for example, include only :code:`DeepRC`.

 5. To validate the installation, run: